American Seamen's Friend Society Sailors' Home and Institute: Critical reception

-When the original building was constructed, the Hartford Courant described it as "towering like a fortress against the army of crimps that swarms about its doors".
+When the ASFS building was constructed, the Hartford Courant described it as "towering like a fortress against the army of crimps that swarms about its doors".
 The New York Observer and Chronicle wrote that the building had been "an experiment"; many of its features, such as rooms for cooks and stewards, had not been incorporated into earlier boarding houses.
 Harper's Weekly wrote that the building was "the greatest non-resident club in the world".

 When the hotel was still known as the Riverview, a critic for the Evening Post of New Zealand wrote in 2000: "Its lamentable lack of an elevator, concierge who speaks English and too-few bathrooms situated several blocks away from the too-many bedrooms is as nought compared with the state of the room itself.
 This can best be described as a monastic cell with greasy bed linen and no air conditioning (don't even think of it in summer)."
 Just before the 2008 renovation, Tripadvisor ranked the Riverview as one of New York City's least popular hotels.
 Out of the 339 hotels in the city, the Riverview was the 308th most popular.

-After the Jane was renovated, it received largely positive reviews, despite the small guestrooms.
+After the ASFS building was renovated into the Jane, it received largely positive reviews, despite the small guestrooms.
 The New York Times wrote, in 2010, that the hotel "embodies [the] spirit" of a "living room for the neighborhood where guests and New Yorkers could mingle".
 During the hotel's renovation, another New York Times critic wrote that "the dingy lobby looked like the set of a 1970s Al Pacino film" but that the tiny room could have "passed for a luxury train cabin".
 After the renovation was finished, a critic for The Guardian wrote: "The rooms are still tiny and still cheap, but quite a bit nicer. [...]
 At $99 a night, bathroom or not, the rooms are still the best deal in the city."
 The Ottawa Citizen reported that few hotels "have the peculiar charms of the Jane", which benefited from its proximity to major tourist attractions and nightlife.
 Curbed described the hotel as having an "undefinable" theme, stating: "Expect odd quirks like stuffed monkey bellhops, a disco ball in the lobby, and hotel staff in costume."